 Included: Hotel pick up & drop off in Akureyri, guided northern lights tour.

 Bring with you: Warm clothes, sturdy shoes, gloves, scarf, hat.
+A tripod is needed to get the best pictures of the northern lights.

 Going out into the dark, frozen winter night to observe an unbelievable display of colours, light and textures is like waking up in a fairy-tale full of mystery and magic.